W3cubDocs

 String.prototype.startsWith()

-The startsWith() method determines whether a string begins with the characters of a specified string, returning true or false as appropriate.
+The startsWith() method of String values determines whether this string begins with the characters of a specified string, returning true or false as appropriate.

 Try it